 "I give, devise and bequeath to the MSHS Trust the sum of $_____________ (or otherwise describe the gift if is consists of real estate, securities, or personal property)."

 The Trust accepts one-time or annual giving programs to commemorate an individual.
+Please make checks payable to the Michigan State Horticultural Society Trust and mail to the address at the bottom of this page.

 Substantial one-time donations can be applied to designated programs, projects, or equipment.